fish-shell/fish-shell/doc_src/index.rst

 - ``fish_emoji_width`` controls whether fish assumes emoji render as 2 cells or 1 cell wide.
 This is necessary because the correct value changed from 1 to 2 in Unicode 9, and some terminals may not be aware.
 Set this if you see graphical glitching related to emoji (or other "special" characters).
 It should usually be auto-detected.

-- ``fish_escape_delay_ms`` overrides the default timeout of 30ms after seeing an escape character before giving up on matching a key binding.
-This is explained in the documentation for the :ref:`bind <cmd-bind-escape>` builtin command.
-This delay facilitates using escape as a meta key.
+- ``fish_escape_delay_ms`` sets how long fish waits for another key after seeing an escape, to distinguish pressing the escape key from the start of an escape sequence.
+The default is 30ms.
+Increasing it increases the latency but allows pressing escape instead of alt for alt+character bindings.
+For more information, see :ref:`the chapter in the bind documentation <cmd-bind-escape>`.

 - ``fish_greeting``, the greeting message printed on startup.
+This is printed by a function of the same name that can be overridden for more complicated changes (see :ref:`funced <cmd-funced>`

 - ``fish_history``, the current history session name.
 If set, all subsequent commands within an interactive fish session will be logged to a separate file identified by the value of the